eajitesh/Reporting-Solution-on-AWS/aws_services_reporting_apps.md

+# Reporting Application using SpringBoot, AWS Services

+Following will be illustrated on this page:

+* AWS Services to deploy Reporting APIs
+* Springboot for creating Reporting APIs

-# AWS Services for Reporting Application
+## AWS Services for Deployment for Reporting APIs

 One can simply use AWS Elastic Beanstalk (EB) to quickly deploy a web application.
 Following approach was used to create and deploy reporting ap using AWS EB: